-Disha Patani Talks About Feeling Accepted In Bollywood; Says Even Shah Rukh Was A Nobody Once
+Disha Patani Talks About Feeling Accepted In Bollywood; Says Even Shahrukh Khan Was A Nobody Once

 Disha Patani has been in the Hindi film industry for just for years, yet she has made her mark on everyone.
 Having started her Bollywood career with M.S.
 Dhoni: The Untold Story, Disha has settled into the industry, and was last seen in the Salman Khan and Katrina Kaif starrer, Bharat.